CapKenR/blog/elastic-stack/Install Elastic Stack.md

 ## Install the Elastic Stack

 The Elastic Stack typically refers to use of Elasticsearch, Kibana, Filebeat, and Metricbeat in concert.
-We're not going to use Metricbeat in this example as we already have a Prometheus/Grafana implementation as part of the Istio implementation in our Kubernetes cluster.
+We're not going to use Metricbeat in this example as we already have Prometheus and Grafana installed as part of the Istio implementation in our Kubernetes cluster.

 ### Install Elasticsearch

-Elasticsearch is the most popular enterprise search engine in the world.
+[Elasticsearch](https://www.elastic.co/products/elasticsearch) is the most popular enterprise search engine in the world.
 To install it, we'll use helm then monitor the pods created until they are running using the following commands.

 ```bash
 $ helm install -n elastic-system --verion 7.5.0 elasticsearch elastic/elasticsearch